friedkeenan/tfm-secrets-leaker/README.md

 ```
 You can also edit the code for leak-secrets.py at line 14 to use a standalone debugger.
+download the debugger: https://archive.org/details/flashplayer_32_sa_debug_2 and place it on the same directory as your .py
 ```

-Get it here: https://archive.org/details/flashplayer_32_sa_debug_2 and place it on the same directory.

 When running the SWF, a window will pop up for a short moment, seem to begin to load the game, and then exit.
 This is normal.